Tyson seeks dismissal of COVID-related lawsuit

 Tyson also says that the family of Michael Everhard has not shown he contracted the virus while at work and that the claims should be adjudicated by Iowa’s worker compensation system.

-A 27-year Tyson employee, Everhard, 65, of Fonda, Iowa, died on June 18, three weeks after he was hospitalized and diagnosed with the respiratory illness.
+A 27-year Tyson employee, Everhard, 65, of Fonda, died June 18, three weeks after he was hospitalized with the respiratory illness.
 The family sued Tyson for gross negligence in December, saying that Everhard was forced to work in a confined work environment without proper safety measures while Tyson knew it was not implementing the necessary precautions available to protect workers from the virus.

 The meatpacker and its officers and supervisors named in the lawsuit had the case transferred from Buena Vista County District Court to U.S. District Court in Sioux City this month because the case pertains to issues created by the critical infrastructure declarations issued by the former president and federal agencies during the pandemic.